nexspy/nexspy/README.md

 ### Hi there, I'm Nirmal :pray:

-## I am Drupal Developer switching to MERN applications :heart_eyes::heart:
+## Focusing on DevOps / Backend / MERN applications :heart_eyes::heart:

 ### :scientist: Some of the technologies I'm familiar with: